UKCloud/documentation/articles/oracle/orcl-faq.md

 > [!IMPORTANT]
 > UKCloud for Oracle Software has been retired from sale by UKCloud.
 We'll continue to support all existing customers who are using this service, however, we are no longer providing this service for new workloads.
 This article provides existing UKCloud for Oracle Software customers with access to support documentation and we'll continue to update it as required.
 For new Oracle requests, contact your Client Director or Service Delivery Manager.

-### How can I put a new Oracle Workload on UKCloud?
+## How can I put a new Oracle workload on UKCloud?

-As UKCloud for Oracle Software has been retired from sale, there a nummber of other options that customers can still take advantage of to run Oracle on UKCloud.
+Whilst UKCloud for Oracle Software has been retired from sale, we do offer other options that you can take advantage of to run Oracle on UKCloud.

-#### Dedicated Compute
+### Dedicated Compute

-For small Oracle environments we continue to offer [*Dedicated Compute service*](../dedicated-compute/prc-sd.md) for both Assured and Elevated OFFICIAL.
-This is on our VMware service and utilises dedicated VMware hosts within the cloud.
-Customers should understand their licencing restrictions around VMs on small host clusters before installing Oracle software on VMs as some Oracle software requires you to licence all processors in a host cluster as Oracle don't recognise VMware as a hard partition for licences.
+For small Oracle environments we continue to offer [*Dedicated Compute*](../dedicated-compute/prc-sd.md) for both Assured and Elevated OFFICIAL.
+This is on our UKCloud for VMware service and utilises dedicated VMware hosts within the cloud.
+You should be sure to understand your licensing restrictions around VMs on small host clusters before installing Oracle software on VMs.
+Some Oracle software requires you to license all processors in a host cluster as Oracle doesn't recognise VMware as a hard partition for licences.

-#### Private Cloud
+### Private Cloud

-For large Oracle requirements we continue to offer the [*Private Cloud service*](../private-cloud/prc-sd.md) for both Assured OFFICIAL and Elevated OFFICIAL which can be used in conjunction with Oracle VM hypervisor.
-Alternatively, if you want to use Oracle proprietary hardware, such as Exadata, then we can support the hosting and management of certain Oracle technologies - see [*Private Cloud for Oracle Software*](../private-cloud/prc-sd-orcl.md) for more information.
+For larger Oracle requirements we continue to offer our [*Private Cloud*](../private-cloud/prc-sd.md) service for both Assured OFFICIAL and Elevated OFFICIAL, which you can use in conjunction with Oracle VM hypervisor.

+Alternatively, if you want to use Oracle proprietary hardware, such as Exadata, then we can support the hosting and management of certain Oracle technologies.
+See [*Private Cloud for Oracle Software*](../private-cloud/prc-sd-orcl.md) for more information.

 ## General